2-con/2-con/README.md

 **Garudahacks**
 - Up and coming Garudahacks team member
-- More than excited to contribute to the effort
+- Looking forward to contribute to the team!